top of page

 Implant-Based Reconstruction

-The Peace of Mind Factor: Why Timing Matters
+The Peace-of-Mind Factor: Why Timing Matters

-What to Consider Before Choosing Secondary Reconstruction
+What to Think About Before Choosing Secondary Reconstruction

 It Is Never Too Late